-The Doctor of Education in Educational Leadership is designed to equip you with the knowledge, skills, attitudes, values, and beliefs that will enable you to function effectively in leadership roles in a fluctuating environment.
+With a Doctor of Education in Educational Leadership degree, you will be equipped with the knowledge, skills, attitudes, values, and beliefs that will enable you to function effectively in leadership roles in ever-changing educational environments.

-- To engage candidates in critical analysis of educational theory and practice;
+- To engage candidates in critical analysis of curriculum theory and practice;

 - To engage candidates in disciplined inquiry in the field of education;

-- To prepare candidates for making contributions to educational theory and practice;
+- To prepare candidates for making contributions to education theory and practice; and

-- To prepare candidates to become leaders in educational institutions; and
+- To prepare candidates to become leaders in educational institutions.